cloudflare/workers-docs/build-an-application/tutorials/build-a-slack-bot.md

   Your browser doesn't support HTML5 video in WebM or MP4.
 </video>

-This tutorial makes use of [Wrangler], our command-line tool for generating, building, and publishing projects on the Cloudflare Workers platform.
+This tutorial makes use of [Wrangler](https://github.com/cloudflare/wrangler), our command-line tool for generating, building, and publishing projects on the Cloudflare Workers platform.
 If you haven't used Wrangler, we recommend checking out the [quick-start guide](../), which will get you set up with Wrangler, and familiar with the basic commands.

 This tutorial is recommended for people who are familiar with writing web applications.
-If you've ever built an application with tools like [Node] and [Express], this project will feel very familiar to you.
+If you've ever built an application with tools like [Node](https://nodejs.org) and [Express](https://expressjs.com), this project will feel very familiar to you.
 That being said, if you're new to writing web apps, we think that Workers is a super easy way to focus on writing code, and actually shipping projects: maybe you've wanted to build something like a Slack bot in the past, but things like deployment and configuration have always seemed a little scary.
 In either case, welcome!
 We're thrilled to have you here!

-One more thing before we start the tutorial: if you'd like to see the code, or how the bot works in an actual Slack channel, we've made the final version of the codebase [available on GitHub].
+One more thing before we start the tutorial: if you'd like to see the code, or how the bot works in an actual Slack channel, we've made the final version of the codebase [available on GitHub] TODO.
 From there, you can add your own Slack API keys, and deploy it to your own Slack channels for testing.

 ## Prerequisites